Divorce Law in Arizona: Everything You Need to Know

 The courts will go through a 3 step process that includes identifying communal property, assessing its value, and finally dividing it.
 It is a good idea to create an inventory or list of all of the property that both parties acquired during the marriage.
 For certain assets like retirement accounts, there will be tax consequences for the withdrawal of the money that is required to divide them.

-Trust Experience to Navigate Your Divorce
+Trust Experience To Navigate Your Divorce

 A good, experienced, and knowledgeable attorney is essential to completing your divorce and circumnavigating the many potential pitfalls that come with added scrutiny to your life.